DARPA-CRITICALMAAS/beak-ta3/README.md

 ## Setting up a local environment with docker

-Create a CMD-instance from within the beak-ta3 folder.
+Create a terminal instance from within the beak-ta3 folder.
 Build and run the container.
 Run this and every other command in the repository root unless otherwise directed.

 ```
 docker compose up -d